-Subject to completion, dated April 1, 2014
+Subject to completion, dated May 23, 2013

+Common Stock

+Preferred Stock

+Subscription Rights

-Common Stock Preferred Stock Subscription Rights Debt Securities Warrants
+Debt Securities

+Warrants

+and

-1,271,144 Shares of Common Stock Offered by the Selling Stockholder
+1,322,669 Shares of Common Stock Offered by the Selling Stockholders

 We are a non-diversified closed-end management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 We are externally managed by Horizon Technology Finance Management LLC, a registered investment adviser under the Investment Advisers Act of 1940 (the "Advisers Act").
-Our investment objective is to maximize our investment portfolio's total return by generating current income from the loans we make and capital appreciation from the warrants we receive when making such loans.
+Our investment objective is to maximize our investment portfolio's return by generating current income from the loans we make and capital appreciation from the warrants we receive when making such loans.
 We make secured loans to development-stage companies in the technology, life science, healthcare information and services and cleantech industries.

-We may offer, from time to time, in one or more offerings or series, together or separately, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities which we refer to, collectively, as the "Securities."
-In addition, the selling stockholder identified under "Selling Stockholder" may offer for resale, from time to time, up to an aggregate of 1,217,414 shares of our common stock under this prospectus.
-We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholder.
-Sales of common stock by the selling stockholder may negatively impact the price of our common stock.
-We have agreed to bear specific expenses in connection with the registration and sale of the common stock being offered by the selling stockholder.
+We may offer, from time to time, in one or more offerings or series, together or separately, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities which we refer to, collectively, as the "securities."
+In addition, certain of our stockholders may offer for resale, from time to time, up to an aggregate of 1,322,669 shares of common stock under this prospectus.
+We will not receive any of the proceeds from the sale of shares of our common stock by any selling stockholders.
+Sales of common stock by the selling stockholders may negatively impact the price of our common stock.